Cody-Chinn/GeoQuiz/README.md

 The app quizzes you on your Geologocial knowledge and presents toasts messages letting you know if you are correct or incorrect, then gives a score at the end.

+This was the first app I made for Android.
+Since doing this project from the book, I've decided to move away from strictly Android development to React Native.

 # Layout
 Each branch is a different challenge from the textbook